zball/1password-connect-sdk-csharp/OpConnectSdk/README.md

 **AN UNOFFICIAL 1PASSWORD CONNECT SDK**

 This project is a WIP.
-Currently only supports getting Vaults and Items.
+Currently only supports:
+- Vaults
+    - Get All Vaults w/ Search & Filtering
+    - Get Single Vault
+- Items
+    - Get All Items By Vault w/ Search & Filtering
+    - Get Sinlge Item
+    - Create Item

 To Setup: